The supreme accomplishment is to blur the line between work and play.

 Finishing with Unique Touches

-I wanted some larger pieces to balance the small ones in the duck’s head & another animal was needed to balance the two at the bottom
+I wanted some larger pieces to balance the small ones in the duck’s head & another animal was needed to balance the two at the bottom — a blue whale came to mind.

 I’d discarded a piece of blue opaque earlier because it had a small swirl — a thinness — that was less opaque than the surrounding area, but I thought it would make a perfect eye for the whale.